Jonathan M. Nelson: Educational philanthropy

 As of March 2019, Nelson is listed as a Fellow of Brown University, and has previously been a trustee.
 He has donated at least $36 million to the university, contributing to the construction of the Nelson Fitness Center and establishment of the Nelson Center for Entrepreneurship and endowment of two professorships.
+As of January 2025, these professorships are held by the mathematician Brendan Hassett and the philosopher Paul Guyer.
 In 2013, The Institute of Classical Architecture and Art named Nelson the winner of the Arthur Ross Award for Excellence In The Classical Tradition (Patronage) for his guidance of the design and construction of the Nelson Fitness Center.
 In 2018, Following a $25 million gift from Nelson, Brown established the Nelson Center for Entrepreneurship.
 Nelson is a trustee of Rockefeller University.
 In August 2014, Harvard Business School gave Nelson an Alumni Achievement Award, the highest honor bestowed by the school on its graduates.

 Nelson has committed to the Giving Pledge, a campaign led by Warren Buffett and Bill Gates to encourage the wealthiest people in the United States to make a commitment to give most of their wealth to philanthropic causes.
 He is on the board of the Newport Festivals Foundation.
 He is an avid sailor and big mountain skier.